smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Introduction

-SCONE is a signaling mechanism operating at the network/user-plane boundary where it is intended to allow for the network to communicate to application endpoints, a maximum allowable bit-rate for a given UDP 4-tuple.
+SCONE protocol is a signaling mechanism operating at the network/user-plane boundary where it is intended to allow for the network to communicate to application endpoints, a maximum allowable bit-rate for a given UDP 4-tuple.
 The SCONE signal is meant to carry throughput advice for adaptive bit-rate applications.
 Purpose of this document is to address applicability and manageability of the SCONE protocol in both the operator networks and application endpoints.
-The primary focus is on mobile networks, where user-plane functions such as the UPF (5G network) or Packet Data Network Gateway or (PGW) for a (4G network) that are capable of generating throughput advice to guide adaptive bit-rate applications.
+The primary focus of this document is on mobile networks, where user-plane functions such as the UPF (5G network) or Packet Data Network Gateway or (PGW) for a (4G network) that are capable of generating throughput advice to guide adaptive bit-rate applications.
 However, the same concepts may also apply to other access networks where similar advisory mechanisms are useful.

-This document is not a protocol specifications and its purpose is to focus on SCONE's applicability and manageability in the operator network.
+This document is not a protocol specifications and its purpose is to focus on SCONE protcol's applicability and manageability in the operator network.

 # Conventions and Definitions